Inferring Past Human Actions in Homes with Abductive Reasoning: Abductive Past Action Inference

-Given the relational data with slight notation abuse let us denote the relational representations by a $n\times d$ matrix $\mathcal{R} = [r_1, r_2, \cdots, r_n]$ where $r_n$ has $d$ dimensions.
+The graph neural network-based encoder-decoder model summarizes relational information for abductive past action inference.
+Given the relational data with slight notation abuse, let us denote the relational representations by a $n\times d$ matrix $\mathcal{R} = [r_1, r_2, \cdots, r_n]$, where $r_n$ has $d$ dimensions.
 In our graph neural network encoder-decoder (GNNED) model, we first project the relational data using a linear function as follows: